 The Shopify POS is compatible with various retail hardware, such as cash drawers, iPad stands, receipts printers or barcode scanners.
 This ensures a seamless experience between the online system and offline tools.

 For store owners in the United States and Canada, it’s a piece of cake to purchase with Shopify POS: Customers only swipe their card to make a transaction.

 The same goes to sellers from the UK and Ireland, since you can take contactless payments and credit cards using the EMV-compliant Tap, Chip, and Swipe card reader.

 For stores that are not in these regions, the process can be a little bit more complicated.
-You’ll need to apply to local banks for the permission to use POS hardware.
+You’ll need to apply to local banks for permission to use POS hardware.
 It’s important to deeply research your local law to ensure you can run your Shopify POS system frictionlessly.

 What Shopify POS app can do for you?

 As a cloud-based POS system, Shopify Point of sale app will equip your store with multiple POS features and customization.
 This POS software is the perfect solution for small and medium businesses, and Shopify has plans to upgrade them to fit with bigger brands.